 Finally, while scientists have yet to identify an “alcoholism gene,” there are genes we do know that can reduce the impact of a hangover as well as increase the effects of alcohol.
 People that have these genes are at a dangerously high risk; the combination of minor hangovers and stronger alcohol effects is a disaster waiting to happen.

 YOU'RE NOT ALONE AND WE CAN HELP.
 ENTER YOUR PHONE NUMBER TO RECEIVE A CALL FROM A TREATMENT SPECIALIST.

 While many people know they suffer from addiction, less than 10 percent of them seek professional treatment.
-This leaves the roughly 90 percent of the other people to either continue alcohol abuse or quitting by themselves via “cold turkey”.
+This leaves the roughly 90 percent of the other people to either continue alcohol abuse, or quitting by themselves via “cold turkey”.

 Quitting “cold turkey” refers to the immediate cessation of a certain substance in order to treat addiction.
 Quitting cold turkey leads to serious side effects and should almost never be used to treat addiction.
-Instead of trying to treat your alcoholism, seek professional help in order to recover the right way.
+Instead of trying to treat your alcoholism, seek professional help in order to recovery the right way.
 If you attempt to quit cold turkey, there are many dangerous and uncomfortable withdrawal symptoms.